The Duffs of Normal, Illinois

 By the 1890s, Normal’s African American community had swelled to 293 people (9% of the total population), and the Duff family had become solidly middle class.
 The six surviving children (the youngest, Cordelia, died as an infant)—Alverta, Walker, Janie, Rollie, Julia, and George—all attended integrated Normal schools, with at least three going on to higher education.
 Around this time, Peter remodeled the family home.
 A 1993 assessment of the house as a piece of material heritage notes that he “incorporated the latest trends: Queen Anne architectural features; wainscotting; a pass-through between kitchen and dining areas; a rationally-designed kitchen; and a conservatory for house plants.”

 In the years following the turn of the century, however, the family’s hard-won prosperity came under threat.
 Newly formed trade unions often excluded Black workers, pushing skilled craftsmen into lower-paid labor and service industries.
 Work began to dry up for Peter and he was forced to diversify his skills while looking farther afield for jobs.
-For several years he lived and worked in Chicago, communing home on the weekends by train.
+For years he lived and worked in Chicago, commuting home on the weekends by train.
 This lack of local opportunities would become a theme for several of the Duff children in later years as the Bloomington-Normal community grew steadily more segregated and well-compensated work for African Americans scarcer.

 It is worth noting that the Duffs’ relatively privileged position in Normal society may have stemmed partially from colorism.
 Both Peter and Fannie were sometimes listed as “mulatto” in census records, a term used to connote those of mixed African and European ancestry.
 Fannie’s mother, herself of blended heritage, likely had at least two children with Marion Green, the son of her enslavers, in the years immediately following emancipation.
 Due to the “one-drop rule,” the children of such unions—often born of coercion or sexual assault—were legally considered Black but could sometimes pass as white or find better opportunities than those who were darker-skinned.
 Walker, a slender man who stood 5-9, is described as having a “light brown” complexion on his World War II draft registration form.
 His sister Alverta’s race was recorded in the census as Black or negro in 1900, 1930, and 1950, mulatto in 1910 and 1920, and white in 1940.